Nicolasshang/USACO-Problems/README.md

 # Random-USACO-Stuff

-When I get bored, I solve easy USACO problems
+This is a repo of the USACO problems that I did.